dogweather/forkful/content/en/c/data-formats-and-serialization/working-with-yaml.md

 weight: 41
 ---

-## What & Why?

-YAML, which stands for "YAML Ain't Markup Language," is a human-readable data serialization standard that can be used for all sorts of applications, from configuration files to data storage.
-Programmers often work with YAML when they need an easy-to-read and easy-to-write format for configuration files or data exchange between languages and systems.

 ## How to:
 Working with YAML in C requires a library, as the standard C library does not provide direct support for YAML parsing or serialization.
 One of the most popular YAML libraries for C is `libyaml`, which offers both low-level and high-level interfaces for parsing and emitting YAML.
 Below is an example of how to parse a simple YAML file using `libyaml`:

 **First**, you need to install the `libyaml` library.
 If you're on a Unix-like system, you can usually install it via your package manager.
 For example, on Ubuntu: